-The complaints allege, among other things, that the registration statement on Form S-4 filed by Diamondback on January 22, 2021 relating to the merger fails to provide certain allegedly material information concerning the proposed merger in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 promulgated thereunder.
-Among other remedies, the plaintiffs seek to enjoin the completion of the proposed merger, a recission of the completed merger or rescissory damages, an accounting of damages suffered by the plaintiff, an award of plaintiff's expenses and attorney's fees, and other equitable relief.
+As of February 8, 2021, seven individual lawsuits have been filed by purported QEP stockholders in United States District Courts in connection with the proposed merger.
+All seven lawsuits name QEP and the members of the QEP board as defendants, and two of the seven lawsuits name Diamondback and Merger Sub as defendants.
+The complaints allege, among other things, that the registration statements relating to the merger on Form S-4 filed by Diamondback on January 22, 2021, and as amended on Form S-4/A filed on February 3, 2021, fail to provide certain allegedly material information concerning the proposed merger in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 promulgated thereunder.
+Among other remedies, the plaintiffs seek to enjoin the completion of the proposed merger, a recission of the completed merger or rescissory damages, an accounting of damages suffered by the plaintiff, an award of plaintiff's expenses and attorney's fees, and other relief.

 Each of Diamondback and QEP believes that the allegations in the complaints are without merit.
 Additional lawsuits arising out of the merger may also be filed in the future.
 See the section entitled "The Merger-Litigation Relating to the Merger" for more information about litigation related to the merger that has been commenced prior to the date of this proxy statement/prospectus.